 If you’ve been involved in a car accident because of an out of control vehicle, call Kaine Law for a free legal.

 Click to contact our personal injury lawyers today

 Kaine Law is a personal injury law firm representing injured accident victims in Georgia.
-With offices in Atlanta, Conyers, Lawrenceville and Stockbridge, Kaine Law’s personal injury attorneys specialize in representing injured motorcycle accident victims, injured car accident victims, injured dog bite victims and injured pedestrian accident victims.
+With offices in Atlanta, Conyers, Lawrenceville and Stockbridge, Kaine Law’s personal injury lawyer specialize in representing injured motorcycle accident victims, injured car accident victims, injured dog bite victims and injured pedestrian accident victims.
 Kaine Law represents their injured accident victim clients using a contingency fee agreement which provides that there are no legal fees unless we win.